RenoCardano/Staking4Research/index.md

 Name: Staking for Science
 Current live stake : 256 000 ADA

-### WE HAVE A VERY HIH PERFORMANCE AND RETURN ON INVESTMENT (ROS)
+### WE HAVE A VERY HIGH PERFORMANCE AND RETURN ON INVESTMENT (ROS)

 ![u2exlarge20](https://renocardano.github.io/Staking4Research/ROS.PNG)

-those data are taken from pooltool.io (https://pooltool.io/pool/4bfc123fbeb5521bd8c98e43dad2c5e40b0032d9900ff6a02296e98f/epochs)
+data are taken from pooltool.io (https://pooltool.io/pool/4bfc123fbeb5521bd8c98e43dad2c5e40b0032d9900ff6a02296e98f/epochs)

 ### SUPPORT AND CONTACT

 If you have any question or suggestion, or if you would like to submit a proposal, please write to stakinglillois@gmail.com.
 We will be happy to help you out.
 We will get back to you within 2 hours. ###